Miami Fishing Charters

 - Oversleeping

-The best way to book a fishing trip in Miami is to book directly with the fishing charter.
-Most fishing charters offer online bookings on their website.
+The best way to book a fishing trip is to book directly with captain.
+Most offer online bookings on their website.
 If they do not, you can make a reservation over the phone.

-Is it customary to tip the First Mate in Miami at the end of your fishing trip?
+Is it customary to tip the First Mate at the end of your fishing trip?

 Where can I find most of the fishing charters in Miami?